JohnHugo1105/GoLogic-Coding-Challenge-API/README.md

 - Reduces the need for explicit  mapping of models/dtos, makes code base a lot cleaner.
 ## NLog
 - Have not used other logging package but I believe it has great logging features and easy to use.
+## NUnit
+- Have not used other automated testings, but I believe NUnit is one of the most popular one and widely used and for me it's easy to use and greate features.
 ## Swashbuckle
 - Follows Swagger interface description language and provides a rich Swagger/Swagger UI interface and helps and REST Api documentation.
 ## Trade-offs
 - Implement authentication and authorzation for the APIs, have implemented it but removed it as it would make the code base a bit dirty.
 Performance or query profiling to the LINQ queries of EF Core.
+Endpoints for populating datas not having to seed them with EF Core.
 Code refactoring for any simplication or try follwing standards and best practices.